Lake County, Minnesota: History

 In 1868, iron ore was discovered on the Vermilion Range by George Stuntz.
 A spur of the Duluth and Iron Range Railroad was extended to the Lake Superior shore, and a settlement quickly sprang up at the terminus.
 This settlement was incorporated as a village (Two Harbors) on March 9, 1888, and that same year a vote was taken to transfer the county seat from Beaver Bay to Two Harbors (1888).

 Commercial fishing on Lake Superior became important during the late 1880s, spurred by the arrival of Swedish and Norwegian immigrants to the North Shore.
 In 1890, the Merritt brothers discovered the Mesabi Range.
 The Two Harbors Lighthouse was built on Agate Bay in 1892.
 Ten years later, five Two Harbors businessmen signed the articles of incorporation for a new mining company named 3M.
-Today, 3M Corporation has over 70,000 employees worldwide and produces more than 50,000 adhesive household products, now has its headquarters in Saint Paul.
+Today, 3M Corporation has over 70,000 employees worldwide and produces more than 50,000 adhesive household products, and is now headquartered in Maplewood, Minnesota.

 In 1906, the Court House, which stands to this day, was built.
 In 1907, one of the nation's first steel ore docks was built in Two Harbors.
 In 1944, one of the first HMOs in the United States was created in Lake County to serve railroad employees.
 A second iron ore boom took place in the 1950s with the development of the taconite beneficiation process for turning lean, low-grade iron ore into a shippable product.

 In 2021, the Greenwood Fire burned over 10,500 acres of the county southwest of Isabella, beginning near Greenwood Lake.